AmarDange/Archana-Bazar/README.md

 ### Design

-Since this is my very first HTML/CSS project, the design has been influenced by the ”Love Running” project aswell as browsing around the internet.
+This is my first HTML/CSS project, the design has been influenced by the ”Love Running” project aswell as browsing around the internet.

-My goal for the website was to create a fun atmosphere were the user could get the standard "Pokémon" feeling yet still new and advanced in its functions.
-My wish was to create an interest in the game and a want to find out more.
+My goal for the website is to provide information about educational books.
+My wish is to create an interest in the reading & Studying.

-Pokémon scarlet and violet website is a three page website divided into sections.
-Menu is fixed on top in order to ensure easy navigation between the pages.
-The navigation also takes a "hamburger" form from 900 pixels and down.
+Archana Bazar website is a three page website divided into sections which are Home, Gallery & Contact us.

 #### Typography